What are Birth Mother Adoption Rights?

-Can I Choose How Much Contact I Want With My Child After the Adoption?
+Question 3: Can I Choose How Much Contact I Want With My Child After the Adoption?

-No matter where you live, you cannot give your child up for adoption without giving up your rights, first.
-Each state has their own consent laws on how long you can wait before signing over your parental rights.
+No matter where you live, you cannot give your child up for adoption without giving up your birth mother rights first.
+Each state has unique consent laws concerning how long you can wait before signing over your parental rights.

 In most cases, it can be anywhere from 12 hours to a couple of days.
 Your adoption attorney will tell you how long you have before you can sign away your parental birth mother rights.